All conventional crystalline silicon-based solar panels consist of 5 layers. These layers are

 durability could provide a solution to discoloration, delamination, and PID problems.

-As a dominant type of PV modules, crystalline silicon (c-Si) modules with more than 90% market share are embedded in polymeric encapsulant layers [17,18].
+As a dominant type of PV module, crystalline silicon (c-Si) modules with more than 90% market share are embedded in polymeric encapsulant layers [17,18].
 Today, EVA is the most popular polymeric encapsulation material with more than 80% market share [1,19].

 It is estimated that TPO will reduce the dominant share of EVA in the market and grab close to 20% share within the next 10 years, however, other materials will have kept their low market shares for niche applications [1,20].